makannew/Composer/README.md

 myComp.number1 = 40; // output: 90 , 100 or only 100
 ```
 It is because composite always updates itself with the latest changes but old updates may still running asynchronously.
 Outdated running functions will ineffect by composite but what if they have side effects?
 For example our logResult function has a side effect (logging on console) so we might have two results on console.
-To control this problem composite provides a check to findout if the running function is the lastone or not.
-We can rewrite logResult function and implement this check before logging on console:
+To control this problem composite provides a check to findout if the running function is the lastone or not.If expression (arguments[1] == arguments[0]["totalAsyncCalls"]) was true it means this call is the latest one.
+So we can rewrite logResult function and implement this check before logging on console:
 ```
 let logResult = function({twoNumbersSum}){
   if (arguments[1] == arguments[0]["totalAsyncCalls"]){